samtaggart/data_threefold_projects_friends/info/people/sam_taggart/sam_taggart.md

 bio = New places, cultures, and experiences bring Sam joy – opportunities to learn, evolve, & open his mind.
 Having been exposed to many corners of the world, he is inspired by the beauty of our differences, & humbled by the similarities of our desires.
 Sam is a community builder & is driven to help grow this global effort to bring positive and impactful change to our planet.

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil, planetfirstalliance
+# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
 memberships = freeflowcitizen, tfambassador

 ```